Uzair390-Del/Object-Oriented-Programming/Lab6/Lab6.md

-# Week 6: # OOP Lab - C++ -- Const/Volatile, Object Passing, and Arrays of Objects
+# Week 6: # OOP Lab - C++ -- Const, Object Passing, and Arrays of Objects

 ## Lab Objectives
 This lab will help you understand and implement: